When to replace shingles

 Roofing

-The answer to 'when to replace shingles' is that you should typically replace your roof's shingles every 15-20 years, or when they show signs of significant wear and tear.
-Shingles can become cracked, curled, or missing over time, and this can lead to leaks and damage to your home's interior.
-It's important to inspect your roof regularly and replace the shingles before they cause any major problems.
+The answer to 'when to replace shingles' is that you typically need to replace asphalt shingles every 15-20 years, or sooner if they show significant wear and damage.
+Shingles can become cracked, curled, or missing over time due to weather exposure, and this can lead to leaks and water damage if not addressed.

 Step-by-Step Guide